err0r500/Clean-Architecture-in-Golang/README.md

 # A Clean Architecture in Golang

 ## Clean Architecture :
-> The purpose of this architecture is to be as flexible as possible in order to develop as quickly as possible and to maintain this speed during the whole developpement lifespan, whatever its size and the changes that will have to be done, for whatever reason.
+> The purpose of this architecture is to be as flexible as possible in order to develop a project as quickly as possible and to maintain this speed during the whole development lifespan, whatever its size and the changes that will have to be done, for whatever reason.

 How ?
-Dependencies always go in the opposite direction of Abstraction
+Dependencies always go in the opposite direction of Abstraction.

+Where does it come from ? **Robert Cecil Martin** (aka Uncle Bob), one of the few guys who, one day, wrote the Agile manifesto ! ...
+In fact, this architecture is the survival kit of the developper pushed in the Agile world as seen by product owners !

-### 4-layered Architecture
+### The 4 layers of a typical Clean Architecture

 - **Domain** : pure Business & eternal rules
 - **Use cases** : pure logic